Create Your Own Sacred Space This November

 Share photos of your home altar on social media to inspire friends and family.

 Your DIY home altar doesn’t have to be perfect.
-What matters is that the love, intention, and prayer that go into your sacred space are a reminder to pray, reflect and acknowledge God's mercy and goodness in a special.
-This is beautiful way to make one of our Catholic traditions come alive in your home and your heart.
-God bless.
+What matters is the love, intention, and prayer that go into your sacred space.
+This is a beautiful way to make one of our Catholic traditions come alive in your home and your heart.

 Get Involved with the Catholic World Mission Family